OussamaHaff/oussamahaff_dev/content/posts/03_understanding_jetpack_compose_syntax.md

 }
 ```
 In order to pass the new representation of our `multiplication` function
-as parameter, we need to refactor our function like this :
+as parameter, we need to refactor it function like this :

 ```kotlin
 fun prettyPrinter(operationAsParam: ()-> Float) {
     println("The result is : $operationAsParam")
 }
 ```

 Note that :

 - We changed the name of the parameter to `operationAsParam` just for clarification
 - The type of the parameter has changed from `Float` to `()-> Float`